 - The second strategy involves searching for new antibiotics that are effective against resistant bacteria.
 Developing effective antibiotics is a long and increasingly complex process.
 A new antibiotic has to be able to kill bacteria while causing minimal unwanted side effects for patients.
 It must remain in our metabolism for long enough before being destroyed, and it must act at the site of infection.
 The emergence of bacteria that are resistant to the new antibiotic must be an extremely rare occurrence.

 It is vital to avoid the misuse or excessive use of antibiotics, which speeds up the development of resistance.
 Public authorities, healthcare professionals and the healthcare industry must take the initiative in addressing this issue, but every individual also has a part to play.
 It should be emphasized that unnecessary antibiotic consumption has long-term negative effects both at individual level and for society as a whole.
 This effort to limit antibiotic consumption does not just apply to human medicine; it also concerns animals, especially livestock.
 According to WHO, half of all antibiotics used worldwide are given to animals.
 In several countries, livestock are constantly given low doses of antibiotics to speed up growth and promote weight gain.
-This practice, which is banned in the European Union, contributes to the development of resistance which can then be transmitted to humans.
-In France, the ÉcoAntibio Plan launched in 2011 has led to a 20% reduction in overall exposure of animals to antibiotics over a five-year period.
+This practice, which is banned in the European Union, contributes to the selection of antibiotic resistant bacteria which can then be transmitted to humans.
+In France, the ÉcoAntibio Plan launched in 2011 has led in eight years to a 45% reduction in overall exposure of animals to antibiotics over a five-year period.

 Hygiene remains a vital means of avoiding infections and the subsequent need for antibiotics.
 Although antibiotic resistance occurs all over the world, it is especially prevalent in countries with low levels of hygiene.
 In France, detailed checks for MDR bacteria carriage are carried out in hospitals as soon as a new patient arrives.
-These laboratory tests, together with stringent hygiene regulations, are helping to reduce outbreaks.
+These laboratory tests, together with stringent hygiene regulations, are helping to reduce outbreaks in health establishments.

 It is important to emphasize that vaccination against bacterial infections is a way of preventing the onset of disease and the subsequent need for antibiotics – which may ultimately prove ineffective in the event of antibiotic resistance.
 Vaccination also means that we can avoid the unwanted effects of antibiotics on our microbiome.
 Pneumococcal vaccination, for example, has led to a significant reduction in antibiotic resistance for this bacterial species.